Understanding Results

 A good result typically means:

-- Class sizes are within one or two students of each other.
+- Classroom sizes are within one or two students of each other.

-- Gender ratios are close to the overall school ratio in every class.
+- Boy/girl ratios are close to the overall school ratio in every classroom.

-- Scale averages per class are close to the global average.
+- Scale averages per classroom are close to the global average.

 - The majority of friend requests were honored.